russelruiz/spa-crud/readme.md

 4. NPM
 5. Composer

+Then, you may now proceed installing the application using the following steps.

 1. Clone the source code from: https://github.com/russelruiz/spa-crud.git
 2. Go to application's root directory and paste the '.env' file provided by the developer.
 Then, configure the .env file according to your database host, username, and password.